How to Succeed as a Duke Premed

 As you can see from the requirements above, certain subjects offer several classes that will satisfy medical school requirements.
 For example, for your first semester of biology, you can take either Biology 201L or 203L (depending on your prior high school experience).

 Don’t forget that premed courses will only comprise a fraction of all the courses you take.
-You’ll also have to fit in your major requirements, as well as elective or advanced classes that you find interesting.
+You’ll also have to fit in your major requirements and elective or advanced classes that interest you.

-Duke’s schedule is divided into semester-course units, where one unit is the equivalent of four credit hours.
+Duke’s schedule is divided into semester-course units, with one unit equivalent to four credit hours.
 To be full-time, most students take four course units (or 16 credit hours) per semester.
-Ideally, there will also be space for 1–2 elective classes of your choosing to balance your premed coursework.
+Ideally, there will also be space for one or two elective classes of your choosing to balance your premed coursework.
 A full course catalog can be seen on Duke’s website.
 Don’t forget to have fun and be creative when choosing your classes!

 Here's one example of how you might arrange your first two years as a Duke premed: